Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Directly resize the global_mask to get the mask in feature space.
 - [x] Visualization of flow.
 It is still experimental now.
 - [x] Extensions of Shift-Net.
 Still active in absorbing new features.
+- [ ] Fix performance degradance when batchsize is larger than 1.
 - [ ] Fix bug in guidance loss when adopting it in multi-gpu.
 - [ ] Add random batch of masks
 - [ ] Add soft transition from centered mask to random ones